afunnydev/tinysociety/content/articles/2018-10-02-best-choice-of-materials-to-build-your-tiny-house.md

 **Average Cost: $450-$600**

-### Steel Roof Panels
+### Metal Roofing Panels

 Regular roof shingles can be clunky and will add a lot of unnecessary weight to your tiny house.
-A lightweight option is to use [steel roof panels](https://www.homedepot.com/b/Building-Materials-Roofing-Gutters-Roofing-Roof-Panels-Metal-Roofing/N-5yc1vZapwh?NCNI-5&searchRedirect=metal+roofing&semanticToken=200r20000+++%3E++++st%3A%7Bmetal+roofing%7D%3Ast++cnn%3A%7B0%3A0%7D+cnr%3A%7B8%3A1%7D+cnb%3A%7B9%3A1%7D++metal+roofing+%7Bcategory%7D+qu%3A%7Bmetal+roofing%7D), which can be salvaged from a junkyard or purchased for relatively cheap.
+A lightweight option is to use [metal roofing panels](https://www.homedepot.com/b/Building-Materials-Roofing-Gutters-Roofing-Roof-Panels-Metal-Roofing/N-5yc1vZapwh?NCNI-5&searchRedirect=metal+roofing&semanticToken=200r20000+++%3E++++st%3A%7Bmetal+roofing%7D%3Ast++cnn%3A%7B0%3A0%7D+cnr%3A%7B8%3A1%7D+cnb%3A%7B9%3A1%7D++metal+roofing+%7Bcategory%7D+qu%3A%7Bmetal+roofing%7D), which can be salvaged from a junkyard or purchased for relatively cheap.

 **Average Cost: $150-$200**